LEARNING TO LOVE EDUCATION AGAIN

-Dr. Stuart Grauer is a teacher, the founding Head of School at The Grauer School, and Founder of The Coalition for Small Preparatory Schools.
-He consults with schools worldwide and been awarded various international educational exchange fellowships, including a Fulbright.
+Dr. Stuart Grauer is a teacher, the founding Head of School at The Grauer School, and Founder of The Small Schools Coalition.
+He consults with schools worldwide and been awarded the University of San Diego Career Achievement Award, plus various international educational exchange fellowships including a Fulbright.
 Stuart is one of the nation's top authorities on small schools education.
 His work has been covered in The New York Times, Discovery Channel, and frequently in the local press in his home town of Encinitas, California, where he has been named “Peacemaker of the Year.”
-A regular essayist for Community Works Journal, Stuart's new book, Real Teachers, is due out in March and is available on Amazon.com for pre-orders. email Stuart
+A regular essayist for Community Works Journal, new book is Fearless Teaching, “a rare book about education that is both beautiful and critically imperative,” is available at www.fearlessteaching.com/. email Stuart

 Powerful and often compelling myths about “real” schooling tend to govern our collective assumptions about normalcy, and these myths have silently, steadfastly advanced the move to larger, more consolidated schools and hampered any real proliferation of the small schools model in our country.
-Concerned about this difference between myth and reality, now a century in the making, we formed the Coalition of Small Preparatory Schools in 2011 and commenced with an extensive comparison of large and small school attributes.
+Concerned about this difference between myth and reality, now a century in the making, we formed the Small Schools Coalition in 2011 and commenced with an extensive comparison of large and small school attributes.
 Twelve months of research and school visitations turned up some surprises that we share, herein.

 We had been aware of various myths distorting our collective viewpoints about what a school should be, and our research turned up still more.
 We were equally aware of an historic gap of knowledge on the benefits of small schools—real community schools--and this gap was born out; but the big surprise that turned up in our research was the dearth of information on the comparative benefits of the nation’s large, comprehensive school model, which predominates in our nation.